How To Get To Miles

 It may feel intimidating to be sharing the road with long, wide and heavy vehicles.
 Tips for traveling safely with road trains can be accessed from several online sources including the Queensland Department of Transport and Main Roads, RACQ Living and the Grey Nomads.

 Another tip is to take care when travelling west on the Warrego Highway of a late afternoon.
-We recommend you relax in the late afternoon and experience our famous Western Downs sunsets from the comfort of a balcony in one of our country pubs or accommodation houses.
+We recommend you to somewhere to relax in the late afternoon and experience our famous Western Downs sunsets from the comfort of a balcony in one of our country pubs or accommodation houses.

 If you'd rather let someone else do the driving, why not take a bus?
 The following companies provide transport to and from Miles daily.